 This guide is to help administering authorities identify the steps needed to connect to the pensions dashboards ecosystem (referred to as ‘ecosystem’ from this point).
 It reflects our understanding of the intention of the regulations.

 It does not duplicate information available elsewhere.
 It provides a synopsis of each topic with hyperlinks to where you can find detailed information online.
 These links are at the start of each section.
-The Pensions Regulator’s (T P R) dashboards guidance is your first port of call, supported by guidance from the Pensions Dashboards Programme (P D P) and the Pensions Administration Standards Association (PASA).
+The Pensions Regulator’s (T P R) dashboards guidance is your first port of call, supported by guidance from the Pensions Dashboards Programme (P D P) and the Pensions Dashboards Working Group (PDWG) a group supported by the Pensions Administration Standards Association (PASA).

 This guidance is tailored specifically for the LGPS.